maxwlang/accomplice-v2/readme.md

       - [x] ignore bot reactions
       - [?] ignore missing users
         - not sure how to do this, maybe remove users from the database if they are not found?
-    - [x] leaderboard default tracker option
+      - [x] default tracker option
         - [ ] allow editing default tracker without removing and re-adding
-    - [?] leaderboard option for switching embed to stats for most recent embed
+      - [ ] option to show person with most reacts of a certain type on a message
+      - [ ] leaderboard erase messages in channel option
-    - [ ] leaderboard reset to default tracker option
+      - [ ] reset to default tracker option
 - Store sync state for guild channels on guild table [{channelSnowflake: 12345, latestMessageSnowflake: 12345}], allows recovering missed messages when offline
-- Fix issue where gif emotes are registered as non-gif custom emotes
-- For required command options, set second arg to true on interaction.options.get<whatever>(..., true)
 - Build out more embeds
 - Start starboard
 - Priority Guilds